 We do not have the medals of any of the men named on this site.
 The medal ribbons shown on the individual record pages are an indication of the medals awarded that we have been able to trace during our researches.
-It is possible that the men named were entitled to wear other medals awarded for conflicts prior to World War One, or that they may have served in the Second World War and were entitled to medals for that war that we do not know of.
+It is possible that the men named were entitled to wear other medals awarded for conflicts.
+Since individual's medal entitlements have not yet been released to the public there are no full lists of medal entitlements that we can consult.
 We apologise if we have made any errors in medal entitlement and we will correct them as soon as we are informed.

 The list below will explain the award criteria for each of the medals

 Knight Commander of the Most Honourable Order of the Bath (KCB).

 Companion of the Most Honourable Order of the Bath (CB).

 Companion of the Most Honourable Order of St.Michael and St. George (CMG).

 Commander of the Most Honourable Order of the British Empire (CBE).

 Officer of the Most Honourable Order of the British Empire (OBE).